The work of equine welfare charities usually falls into three categories:

 A Business Plan has been described as a document giving clear answers to all those questions you hoped would never be asked.
 Once it can address all questions rationally, the business plan is ready.
 Advice can also be sought from high street banks and other financial institutions.

-The Charity Commission provides useful information about starting a charity and the responsibilities of Trustees on their website: http://www.charity-commission.gov.uk.
+The Charity Commission provides useful information about starting a charity and the responsibilities of Trustees on their website.

 The Commission will also answer your questions and provide advice and guidance.
-You may email them via the link on their ‘Contact Us’ page, or the general inquiry telephone number is 0845 300 0218.
+You may contact them via their enquiry telephone number: 0300 066 9197.

 The aims and objectives of an organisation usually form the basis of its Governing Document or, if it is not a registered charity, the guidelines under which it works.
 It is advisable to consult a charity solicitor when drawing up such documents, but the Charity Commission will also advise and help you to draw up the relevant forms.